-For TALF loans backed by collateral not benefitting from a government guarantee, the interest rate on floating-rate loans will be 100 basis points over 1-month LIBOR.
-For fixed-rate three-year loans, the interest rate will be 100 basis points over the 1-year LIBOR swap rate for securities with a weighted average life less than one year, 100 basis points over the 2year LIBOR swap rate for securities with a weighted average life greater than or equal to one year and less than two years, or 100 basis points over the 3-year LIBOR swap rate for securities with a weighted average life of two years or greater.
-For fixed-rate five-year loans, the interest rate will be the fiveyear LIBOR swap rate plus 100 basis points.
+For TALF loans secured by private student loan ABS bearing a prime-based coupon, the interest rate will be the higher of 1 percent and the rate equal to "Prime Rate" (as defined in the MLSA) minus 175 basis points.
+For other TALF loans backed by collateral not benefitting from a government guarantee, the interest rate on floating-rate loans will be 100 basis points over 1month LIBOR.
+For fixed-rate three-year loans, the interest rate will be 100 basis points over the 1-year LIBOR swap rate for securities with a weighted average life less than one year, 100 basis points over the 2-year LIBOR swap rate for securities with a weighted average life greater than or equal to one year and less than two years, or 100 basis points over the 3-year LIBOR swap rate for securities with a weighted average life of two years or greater.
+For TALF loans backed by SBA 504 Development Company Participation Certificates and commercial mortgage ABS, fixed rate three-year loans will only be granted with an interest rate of 50 and 100 basis points, respectively, over the 3-year LIBOR swap rate.
+For fixed-rate five-year loans, the interest rate will be the five-year LIBOR swap rate plus 100 basis points.